 Spartan feature set

-Other than the buggy USB port, the Armor G5 also has VPN and Parental Control.
-The former can be useful for those traveling frequently or want their home part of a remote network.
+Besides the buggy USB port, the Armor G5 also has VPN and Parental Control.
+The former can be helpful for those traveling frequently or who want their home part of a remote network.

 The Parental Control feature proved to be misleading.
 That’s because it’s simply a feature that blocks access to the Internet to a (group of) connected clients based on a schedule.
 There’s no way to block access to certain content types or a specific website.
 So it’s not much of a parental control tool.

 Other than that, the G5 doesn’t have much else to offer.
 Despite having ” Armor ” in its name, it has no QoS, no game-related or online protection features.